E-Harini-Sri-Reddy/100-Days-Of-Python-Udemy/README.md

 # 100 Days of Python (Udemy)

-📘 This repository documents my journey through the **"100 Days of Code: The Complete Python Pro Bootcamp for 2023"** on Udemy.
+📘 This repository documents my journey through the **"100 Days of Code: The Complete Python Pro Bootcamp"** on Udemy.
 Each folder contains exercises, notes, and projects for the corresponding day of the course.

 ---